Frequently Asked Questions

 Research has shown that a low teacher-student ratio contributes to academic success, particularly in the lower grades.

 BCA has a commitment to maintaining a low student-teacher ratio.
+We average around 12-14 students per class.

-Why is the BCA instructional year so short?
+Why is the BCA instructional year different?

 BCA is a full-time school, but we observe an academic year that begins after Labor Day and ends before Memorial Day.